 - The shaft diameter which is the diameter of the shaft where there is no thread.

 - The thread diameter which is the diameter of the widest part of the threaded section.

 Some of the screws have a threaded diameter bigger than the shaft diameter.
 In others, the thread diameter is the same as the shaft diameter.

 The strength of a screw is determined by the smallest diameter.
 Whether it is the core diameter or the shaft diameter.
 The greater the smallest diameter, the stronger the screw will be.

-Core is the solid section from which the threads project out wards.
-The size of core determines the strength of screw and its fatigue resistance.
+A core is the solid section from which the threads project outwards.
+The size of the core determines the strength of screw and its fatigue resistance.
 The size of drill bit used for drilling hole is equal to the core diameter.

-The thread may be seen as an inclined plane which is rotated in the thread hole in the bone so that the screw moves forward in response to being twisting.
+The thread may be seen as an inclined plane which is rotated in the threaded hole in the bone so that the screw moves forward in response to being twisting.

-Thread design should maximize initial contact, enhance surface area
+Thread design should maximize initial contact, enhance the surface area

 and increase the pullout strength.

 There are two aspects of importance in the thread: